Introduction: DIY Plastic PPE Gown

 This instructable is optimized for a "universal" gown that should work for any body size.
 It has an arm span of 6' allowing enough material at the ends of the sleeves to poke a thumb hole and tuck the wrists into a glove with sufficient overlap.
 It hangs about 4' down from the shoulders, just below the knee on our tallest doctors.

-This design uses 0.7 mil plastic.
-We found that thickness optimizes: the cost per gown; being durable enough for single use; being thin enough to allow thumb holes to be punctured before donning gloves; and being flexible enough to be doffed safely.
-While this gown is closed on the back by default, some providers may prefer to slit the back leaving easy-to-break connections near the neck, waist, or knees to make doffing easier.
+This design uses plastic sheeting that is 0.7-mil thick.
+We found this thickness optimal because: the cost per gown is low; the sheeting is thin enough to allow thumb holes to be punctured easily near the ends of each sleeve before donning gloves; durability is high enough for reliable single use and for thumb holes not to tear; and material is flexible enough for us to don and doff the PPE safely per CDC guidelines.
+While this gown is closed on the back by default, some providers may prefer to slit the back leaving easy-to-break connections near the neck, waist, or knees to make doffing even easier.

 Update 4/1/20: use a clothes iron instead of a heat gun! (instructions also updated)